-'Where racial polarisation is particularly sharp, it is easy to envisage a situation where a majority of an ethnic group's first preferences are picked up by the militant flank party, which also attracts, at the second, third or subsequent count, the preference votes from eliminated more moderate parties representing the same ethnic group.
+Where racial polarisation is particularly sharp, it is easy to envisage a situation where a majority of an ethnic group's first preferences are picked up by the militant flank party, which also attracts, at the second, third or subsequent count, the preference votes from eliminated more moderate parties representing the same ethnic group.
 Here the AV system could serve, not as a vehicle for inter-ethnic compromise, but as a means of cohering a politically fragmented ethnic group around an extremist position.'

-33 communal vote was over 32 per cent.
-It does not seem therefore that the electoral system led to cross-ethnic voting on any scale, nor to any proportionality, but the logic of open seats on the AV system did lead to multi-ethnic coalitions.34 Unfortunately it is not possible to make a reliable assessment of this interesting system, for it was tried only once.
+A major party with predominant Indo-Fijian support failed to secure a single seat, although its share of the communal vote was over 32 per cent.
+It does not seem therefore that the electoral system led to cross-ethnic voting on any scale, nor to any proportionality, but the logic of open seats on the AV system did lead to multi-ethnic coalitions.
+Unfortunately it is not possible to make a reliable assessment of this interesting system, for it was tried only once.
 But the experience may reflect limits of electoral designs and the ability of voters to handle elaborate voting systems.